-The point of impact is masked by the fact that the minimum sentences legislation is aimed at particular (if large) categories of offender.
+The point of impact is masked by the fact that the minimum sentences legislation is aimed at particular (if large) categories of offenders.
 The early increase in numbers of long-term prisoners is hidden within the general sentences of the broad mass of prisoners.
-When the sentences of the individual categories of prisoner are examined, it is apparent that the significant increase in prisoners serving long sentences occurs both earlier and more decisively.
-This can be seen in the discussion below on offence categories.39 was the case for all longer sentences, above 10 years.
+When the sentences of the individual categories of prisoners are examined, it is apparent that the significant increase in prisoners serving long sentences occurs both earlier and more decisively.
+This can be seen in the discussion below on offence categories.40

+From 2000 onwards the combination of the Magistrates Court Amendment Act and the minimum sentences legislation had a consolidation effect on trends that started pre-1998.
+This was the case for all longer sentences, above 10 years.
 In fact, the longer the sentence, the more pronounced was the impact.
-This is demonstrated in Charts 6 and 7, which show dramatic increases in the number of prisoners serving life sentences and sentences of greater than 10 years.40
+This is demonstrated in Charts 6 and 7 which show dramatic increases in the number of prisoners serving life sentences and sentences of greater than 10 years.41